Psychedelic/plug-docs/docs/build-an-app-examples/build-app-plugged.md

 Open and edit the `index.html` file.

-We are going to create a new html component to place the output of our `Plug` interactions, for a better user-experience.
+We are going to create a new html component to place the output of our `Plug` interactions for a better user-experience.

 Replace the comment at the bottom of our application html structure `<!-- Row like container for the output console -->` with the desired `Output` html structure.